akshatarrao/CSI5112-Project/privacy_report.md

     participant backend
     participant database
     frontend->>backend: User actions trigger API calls such as /orderhistory/{id}/?userID={userId}
-    backend<<->>database: Lookup user permission based on the url query input and retrive data from the database backend->>frontend: Frontend read API response and display the data
+    backend->>database: Lookup user permission based on the url query input and query data from the database database->>backend: Return stored data base on the input query backend->>frontend: Frontend read API response and display the data
 ```